De Unie, in your interest

 When you work, light is extremely important.
 This applies to both daylight and artificial light; especially in winter you will have to provide good lighting on or around your desk.
 Also pay attention to the position of the light in relation to your screen.
 For example, if bright light comes from behind your screen, you have to squeeze your eyes: this makes them tired faster.
 Direct light on your screen can also be annoying.
 If there is a lot of sunlight, do not sit directly at a window or use good sun protection.

 The perfect temperature is slightly different for everyone.
-For example, men often prefer the thermostat slightly lower than women.
+For example, men often prefer the thermostat to be slightly lower than women.
 In general, a temperature between 19 and 21 degrees works best for most people.
-If your workplace is too cold, your body needs a lot of energy to warm itself up; too high a temperature makes you more drowsy and tired.
-Neither ideal to work in.
+If your workplace is too cold, your body needs a lot of energy to warm up; a temperature that is too high makes you sluggish and tired.
+Both are not ideal for working in.

-1. Make sure you are not in a draft
+3. Make sure you're not in a draft

 Do you have air conditioning at your workplace or are you sitting close to an open window?
 Then watch out for drafts, all the way on your neck.
 Otherwise you run the risk of neck pain.
 It can help to move or rotate your workspace slightly.
 And would you like fresh air?
 Then open the window when you are away from your workplace.